Magic: The Gathering expansion sets, 1993–1995: Impact

 Chronicles succeeded in opening up the supply of notable cards to casual players, eliminating scarcity issues on cards from the earlier sets.
 For Magic as a game, this was a great boon.
 However, it succeeded too well; collectors, speculators, and stores who'd invested in expensive cards saw the value of their purchases plummet.
-Due to complaints from them, Wizards of the Coast enacted the "Reserve List": a guarantee that a certain percentage of rares from each set would never be reprinted.
+Due to complaints from them, Wizards of the Coast enacted the "Reserved List": a guarantee that a certain percentage of rares from each set would never be reprinted.
 It was essentially a guarantee that a set like Chronicles would not happen again.
-While initially largely ignored, the Reserve List has since grown contentious as the price of various old cards protected by the Reserve List has continued to climb in the years since, with "players constantly calling for its abolishment".
-Magic designer Mark Rosewater has said that he wishes the Reserve List had never been created, but Wizards of the Coast has elected to honor it because they didn't want to set a precedent that they broke their own promises.
+While initially largely ignored, the Reserved List has since grown contentious as the price of various old cards protected by the Reserved List has continued to climb in the years since, with "players constantly calling for its abolishment".
+Magic designer Mark Rosewater has said that he wishes the Reserved List had never been created, but Wizards of the Coast has elected to honor it because they didn't want to set a precedent that they broke their own promises.
 Wizards of the Coast stopped adding new cards to the Reserve List in Mercadian Masques, but it remains in force for some cards printed from 1993 to 1999.
 Once the Reserve List stopped being used for new sets, several other reprint sets have since been made that are similar to Chronicles such as Modern Masters and Eternal Masters.